tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 40-41: yes, but bootstrap uses all the data for the training and prediction, while conformal is deprived from the calibration part of data, a problem to discuss for rare species?

-#response[]
+#response[TK this is only partially correct.
+Methods like cross-conformal prediction apply, essentially, cross-validation to the identification of the threshold.
+This was already cited in the manuscript.
+I think that it is too early to introduce this nuance here, and as the point is covered later on, I have made no changes to the manuscript at this specific place.]

 41: "built-in methods" what do you mean?

-#response[this has been changed to "methods that are specific to a particular classification algorithm".]
+#response[this has been changed to "methods that are specific to a particular classification algorithm".
+I thank the reviewer for pointing out the confusing formulation.]

 54: "is not a measure of variability coming through the distribution of data" -> I don't understand this statement, could you developp?
 In my understanding, conformal sets implicitely capture the probabilistic distribution of the data conditionally to predictors, which is needed to guarantee coverage.
 This is in line with your next sentence, so I guess it's just a misleading formulation.